Nthompson096/vfio-gpu-script/README.md

 ## Current list of compat distros with no black screens (least for my card experience may vary)

-### This will imply that you have dumped the ROM and loaded along with your PCI-e card UNDER FEDORA or possibly other Linux besides arch based; remember mileage may vary.
+### This will imply that you have dumped the ROM and loaded along with your PCI-e card UNDER FEDORA or possibly other Linux; remember mileage may vary.

 ### AMD
 * AMD+Ubuntu=supported on the latest release.